Skip to content

 When we are deficient in B12, we may experience weakness, weight loss, and even depression.
 And according to the National Institute of Health, we need B12 to help prevent megaloblastic anemia, a blood problem that can lead to lethargy and exhaustion.

 Omega-3 fatty acids are extremely beneficial for maintaining a healthy heart.
-You can find omega-3 in things like flaxseeds, chia seeds, certain nuts, and you guessed it—salmon!
+You can find plant-based omega-3s (ALA) in foods like flaxseeds, chia seeds, and certain nuts, but fish are the best sources of the most bioactive forms of omega-3 fatty acids EPA and DHA!
 Salmon is one of the richest sources with around 2,260 milligrams of omega-3s per 3.5 oz. filet.

 According to Circulation, omega-3 fatty acids help our heart by lowering our triglyceride levels (fat that is carried in our blood) and increasing our body's "good" cholesterol levels, which decreases our risk of heart disease.